micromagnetics/magnum.fe/README.md

 magnum.fe is tested with dolfin build 7250, but should also work with more recent versions.

 #### Install dev-version of dolfin
-The dev-version of dolfin is best installed with dorsal (https://launchpad.net/dorsal).
+The dev-version of FEniCS is best installed with dorsal (https://launchpad.net/dorsal).

     bzr branch lp:dorsal
     cd dorsal